Spencer Steer Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 27th, his on-base percentage ranks 22nd, and he is 37th in the league in slugging.
+- Among the qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 20th and he is 41st in slugging.

+- In 67.2% of his 61 games this season, Steer has picked up at least one hit.
+He's also had 18 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.